essam939/qr_code_pertty/README.md

-# pretty_qr_code
+# qr_code_pretty

-Pretty QR code for Flutter.
+fast QR code rendering via a Widget or custom painter.
 You can round the edges with parameter or use the standard view.

 ## Features